 How coliving can solve the current housing crisis and save city centers, emerging as places for people of all ages and backgrounds to enjoy affordable community living.

-The answer to an affordable inner-city property is here and looks like it’s here to stay, which is wonderful news for city centers.
+The answer to an affordable inner-city property is here, and it looks like it’s here to stay, which is terrific news for city centers.

 With inner-city property prices too high for people to be able to buy or rent, the brightest minds are looking at moving to the suburbs or abroad rather than living in the city centers.
 But coliving aims to change that migration trend.

-The introduction and mass success of Airbnb has been one reason for the lack of available properties.
-There are so many short-term Airbnb rentals specifically aimed at tourists, not residents.
+Airbnb's introduction and mass success has been one reason for the lack of available properties.
+So many short-term Airbnb rentals are specifically aimed at tourists, not residents.

 But over the past few years, the big coliving companies have acquired large properties and have converted them into the perfect homes for anyone searching for community and cheaper rent.
-With a choice of shared or private bedrooms, high-speed Internet, communal areas and even planned social activities in a lot of spaces, the appeal is evident.
+The appeal is evident with a choice of shared or private bedrooms, high-speed Internet, communal areas, and even planned social activities in many spaces.

-This online world of ours can connect us to millions and isolate us from everyone.
-What better way to solve that than to move into a coliving space.
+Our online world can connect us to millions and isolate us from everyone.
+What better way to solve that than to move into a coliving space?
 So city officials are beginning to see the advantages of allowing more and more companies to set up these spaces.
-The laws are being tested and adopted by companies such as Common, Starcity and Ollie, as they are focusing on properties near city centers.
+The laws are being tested and adopted by companies such as Common, Starcity, and Ollie, as they are focusing on properties near city centers.

-They are against residential properties being used as a commercial business and because of this, some coliving spaces have been forced to operate under the radar.
-Only the larger companies have managed to overcome these problems, by building from scratch in areas that welcome properties of this nature – e.g. hotels and large apartment blocks.
+They are against residential properties being used as a commercial business; because of this, some coliving spaces have been forced to operate under the radar.
+Only the larger companies have managed to overcome these problems by building from scratch in areas that welcome properties of this nature – e.g., hotels and large apartment blocks.
 So adding a coliving space into the mix doesn’t ruffle any feathers.

 Across the globe, governments are changing their views on coliving.
-Recently, the Chinese government allowed a 462-room property to open up, complete with an entire floor dedicated to communal activities.
-They are even charging above-average rental as the young Chinese professionals crave this living environment, especially as it’s located in a trendy and vibrant area.
+Recently, the Chinese government allowed a 462-room property to open up, with an entire floor dedicated to communal activities.
+They are even charging above-average rentals as young Chinese professionals crave this living environment, especially as it’s trendy and vibrant.

 In conclusion, coliving is neither a phase nor a nuisance.
 It truly is the solution to the current housing crisis.
-As more and more local city officials and resident associations recognize the appeal of coliving, the hope is that integrated community living is allowed to flourish and thrive in cities throughout the world.
+As more and more local city officials and resident associations recognize the appeal of coliving, the hope is that integrated community living can flourish and thrive in cities worldwide.